alakajam-team/alakajam/articles/kajam-rules.md

 Kajam rules
 *Kajam* competitions are month-long events in which people make a video game from scratch, focusing each time on a specific aspect of game making, as chosen by its host.
-They are perfect to learn, experiment and improve your gamedev skills.
+They are smaller, more relaxed events than the main competitions, and are perfect to learn, experiment and improve your gamedev skills.

 ## Divisions